shibberu/advising-project/RAG_jiao/README.md

 Mistral-7b can't tell the difference between some similar concepts.
 For example, if the context contains only info about Japanese as a minor, but the question is asking about Japanese as a major (which is not a thing here at Rose), it might think that the info it has is about Japanese major and answer the question with that wrong info.

 ### Bad at parallel structures
 When the query contains parallel structures like "and" and "or," mistral-7b is more likely to make mistakes.
-This is especially true when the parallel phrases are key info, for example, "Do I need to take **CHEM 111 and CHEM 113** for a second major in civil engineering?"
+This is especially true when the parallel phrases are key info.
+For example, "Do I need to take **CHEM 111 and CHEM 113** for a second major in civil engineering?"

 ### Irrelevant/Unhelpful context affects performance
 It's not always a good idea to feed more context to mistral-7b.
 When there is too much irrelevant context, it's more likely to hallucinate.